 How PetPlus Can Help

 Just because they don't shed, doesn't mean they're impervious to fleas and ticks.
+Since they are big, they need an appropriate dosage, so be sure to check your dog's weight before administering a flea medication.
+For instance, Revolution for dogs 41 to 85 lbs is good for fairly large breeds such as German Shepherds and Labradors but not for really big dogs.
+Giant dogs may need the 86 to 130 lbs dosage.
 To keep your dog protected and healthy, sign up for PetPlus.
 With all the preventative and treatment medications your dog could ever need, like Rimadyl (or Carprofen) and at a fraction of the price offered elsewhere, PetPlus is a must have for any pet parent that wants to keep their pet healthy.

 More on Large Dogs